openbmc/docs/designs/remote-bios-configuration.md

 8. Remote BIOS configuration daemon should be independent of interface specific data format.
 9. BMC should able to take default / current settings from host and store & expose that for out of band updates.
-10.BMC should provide the new values to the host.
+10. BMC should provide the new values to the host.

 ## Proposed Design